RTIH: Tell us about Advertima

 I explained to him that according to eMarketer’s figures even though e-commerce is currently growing faster than physical retail, it’s still a relatively small piece of the pie because in-store sales accounted for about 86% of total retail sales in 2019 and will only drop to 78% by 2023.

 Amazon is a good example.
 Why would this digital native brand and the world’s largest e-commerce company move into the physical retail market if they didn’t see any potential or even threats?

 I have been asked by a customer, “Why should I invest now in a technology like autonomous stores while this is not a current threat for my company?
 Right now, I have to focus on finding a solution to take care of a 2% decrease in last year’s revenue.”

 This particular client, a large European retailer, was telling me they had to handle the current situation, work on a pricing strategy (lower prices) and focus on reacting to today’s competition.
 I explained to them that the real competition is not here yet and they and their competitors will be left behind in the future when, for example, Amazon Go expands into Europe.

 In such a case, there will be no short-term solution to compete with the convenience, the efficiency and the customer experience provided by such stores.
 Therefore, store automation should be a strategic imperative for all grocers immediately.

 RTIH: What can we expect to see from Advertima over the next 12 months?

 IN: I am very excited about the next 12 months.
-We have been working hard developing our technology for the last four years and we are now in a position where we, and the retail market are ready to utilise AI and computer vision to its fullest potential.
-This means that we will be able to deliver more projects to more customers and realise better and higher ROI for them.
+We have been working hard developing our technology for the last four years and we are now in a position where we, and the retail market are ready to utilize AI and computer vision to its fullest potential.
+This means that we will be able to deliver more projects to more customers and realize better and higher ROI for them.